 F) Kinesthetic: Glancing in this direction means person’s checking his/her feelings, emotions and sensations while being queried.
 You may find person glancing in same direction after asking him/her like “What if we walk to nearby restaurant and enjoy coffee?” or "Are you interested in continental cuisine?"
 For the left handed person, direction of glance might be reverse for same information processing.

-These are general interpretations.
-Person can be found glancing same way while answering on telephone also.
+Let me be clear that these are general interpretations.
 Eye movements might differ ethnicity, culture and society wise across the globe.
-Close observation and proper querying can help revealing them.
+Only close observation and proper querying can help in disclosing true clues they give away.